mgcha85/gene_and_mirna/index.md

 2. median of FANTOM or RNA-seq on 22 tissues is zero.
 3. maximum value is greater than sum of others.

-### before filter

-The total number of transcripts for 51,686 out of 83,866.

-83,866 is the number of transcripts from GENCODE.
-The reason why only 51,686 transcripts exist if RNA-seq data is missed in specific tissue, it is skipped.
-So I only took when every 22 tissue data available in RNA-seq.

-### after filter
+### aftr filter

-The total number of transcripts for 31,344 out of 83,866. the procedure is same as before filter but the three filters.
+The total number of transcripts for 27,493 out of 84,088.
+84,088 is the number of TSS in gencode.

-### RNA-seq data comparison
-First, processed cage data are same as Amlan’s and mine.
-Therefore, we checked RNA-seq data.
-I aligned sequence using same reference gene and compared but it is still different.
-So, we think only reason is stringtie version difference.
-I updated stringtie as what Amlan use and sent the updated gtf file to Amlan.

 ## High consistent genes